sitewhere/sitewhere-documentation/docs/guide/api/java/device-group-api/README.md

 ## Deleting an existing Device Group

-For deleting an existing `DeviceGroup` you need to call `deleteDeviceGroup` method of `com.sitewhere.spi.ISiteWhereClient` providing the `token` of the deviceGroup you want to delete, like the following example.
+For deleting an existing `DeviceGroup` you need to call `deleteDeviceGroup` method of `com.sitewhere.spi.ISiteWhereClient` providing the `token` of the device group you want to delete, like the following example.

 ```java
 String token = "e2ce4ffe-2d9c-4103-b519-1e07c58a2886"; // GUID for the DeviceGroup